pettitto/TechTest/README.md

 AMI Has been exported.
 AMI ID: ami-0e84dbfa3515ae899 and is available publicly.
 Username and password to access the host will be e-mailed over as part of my response.

+-- 03/03/2021

+***Added implementation for remote-exec after figuring out the connectivity details.
+Also delved into variablising some of the content that was in main.tf